Toys and In-kind Donations

 Infants and toddlers

-Rattles and squeeze toys, Crib Activity Center, musical crib mobile (no cloth) with bed rail clamp, Fisher-Price Rainforest Waterfall Soother, music boxes, infant lullabies, Click'n Chatter Telephone, Baby Einstein DVD's and toys, Baby's First Blocks and Play Gym, non-breakable infant crib mirrors that clip onto a rail, pop-up toys, Fisher-Price Little People, plastic links to hang rattles on crib, plain "onesies" (clothing item), teething rings (no cloth), toys that light up or make noise, 6" stuffed animals with non-glass eyes, infant swings, exersaucers and necessary batteries for items.
+Rattles and squeeze toys, stackable rings, sound and light soothers, gym mats, Crib Activity Center, musical crib mobile (no cloth) with bed rail clamp, music boxes, Click'n Chatter Telephone, Baby Einstein DVD's and toys, Baby's First Blocks and Play Gym, non-breakable infant crib mirrors that clip onto a rail, pop-up toys, Fisher Price Little People, plastic links to hang rattles on crib, plain "onesies" (clothing item), teething rings (no cloth), toys that light up or make noise, and batteries.

-Touch books, Baby Einstein products, Play-Doh, Lego Duplo Blocks, Little Tykes toys, blowing bubbles, Little Kids "No Spills" Bubble Tumblers, Fisher-Price play medical kit, cars and trucks, Brio trains, non-toxic paint/brushes, plastic cars and animals, plastic food, Mr. Potato Head, Big Wheels, big dolls, coloring books, big crayons, Fisher-Price Peek-a-Blocks, clothing items and medium-sized stuffed animals.
+Play-Doh, Lego Duplo Blocks, Little Tykes toys, touch books, Baby Einstein products, blowing bubbles, Fisher Price play medical kit, cars and trucks, non-toxic paint/brushes, plastic cars and animals, plastic food, Mr. Potato Head, Big Wheels, coloring books, big crayons, clothing items (underwear, socks, t-shirts, sweatshirts, sweatpants, etc.), and batteries.

-Puzzles, Barbie's, large-sized blankets, Magna Doodle, games (Monopoly Junior, Sorry, Connect Four, Guess Who, LIFE, Trouble, Apples to Apples, checkers), Legos, Lego Friends, small trucks, Crayola art kits, coloring books and crayons, jewelry kits with beads, DVD's, action figures, handheld games, Wii games, markers, non-toxic paint/brushes, battery run toys (please include batteries), school supplies, "I Spy" books, harmonicas, Spider Man, clothing items and stuffed animals.
+Legos, Barbie's, markers, puzzles, Magna Doodle, Games: Monopoly Junior, Sorry, Connect Four, Guess Who, LIFE, Trouble, Apples to Apples, Checkers, small trucks, Crayola art kits, coloring books and crayons, jewelry kits with beads, G & PG DVD’s, action figures, superhero toys, hand held games, Wii games, PlayStation 3 & 4 games, Xbox 360 & ONE games, Nintendo DS & 3DS games, non-toxic paint/brushes, "I Spy" books, harmonicas, clothing items (underwear, socks, t-shirts, sweatshirts, sweatpants, etc.), and batteries.

-$5 gift cards (iTunes, Target, Wal-Mart), large-sized blankets, card games (UNO, Scrabble Slam, Monopoly Deal), Jenga, Taboo, playing cards, model kits, craft kits (no sand), stationery, pen and pencil sets, plastic picture frames for decorating, wordsearch and crossword puzzle books, hair accessories, brushes and combs, PG-13 DVD's, handheld games, cosmetics (hand lotion, body sponges, soaps), journals, NERF footballs and other sport balls, nail polish, Wii games, phone chargers (iPhone, Android, etc.) and clothing items.
+$5 gift cards (iTunes, Target, Wal-Mart), Loom bracelet kits and extra rubber band packs, large-sized blankets, card games (UNO, Scrabble Slam, Monopoly Deal), Jenga, Taboo, Scattegories, Rummikub, playing cards, model kits, craft kits (no sand), plastic picture frames for decorating, sharpies, decorative duct tape, non-toxic paint/paint brushes, canvases, sketch pads, drawing & charcoal pencils, word search and crossword puzzles, hair accessories, PG-13 DVD’s, handheld games, cosmetics (hand lotion, body sponges, soaps), journals, NERF footballs and other sport balls, sports equipment, nail polish, Wii boy/girl games, PlayStation 3 & 4 boy/girl games, Xbox 360 & ONE boy/girl games, Nintendo DS & 3DS boy/girl games, phone chargers (iPhone, Android, Samsung), clothing items (underwear, socks, t-shirts, sweatshirts, sweatpants, etc.), and batteries.

 If you have any questions or would like to schedule a drop off appointment for a large donation, contact: